Section 90 of the Constitution of Australia: Scope

 But Ha v New South Wales has since cast doubt on State licensing schemes previously held to be valid for tobacco, alcohol and petrol, and which have accounted for a significant portion of State revenues.
 Ha held that where such a scheme is not in reality of a regulatory nature, it is therefore invalid:

 This has created significant debate as to the validity of other State taxation schemes, such as in the recent trend for States to extend stamp duty to certain dealings in goods.

+In 2023, in the case of Vanderstock v Victoria the court ruled that a tax per kilometres driven for electric vehicles was an excise and therefore invalid.
+In a 4:3 decision, the court overturned Dickenson’s Arcade Pty Ltd v Tasmania and ruled that consumption charges are a form of duty excise.
+The minority justices were scathing in their dissent, with Steward J arguing the decision could "render the states and territories the constitutionally fiscal minions of the commonwealth".